 - Do not discuss a student's progress with anyone other than the student (including parents) except: - You may discuss a student's progress with a university (school) official with a legitimate educational interest (need to know) such as an advisor. - Staff from the Student Athletic Enhancement Center and the Student Support Services programs may contact faculty regarding student participants.
 These students sign waivers giving staff permission to access their educational records through the faculty. - Do not release information to parents (like all other third parties) except for directory information.
-If a student has opted out of releasing directory information, then directory information is also confidential

-- and should not be released.
-In such a case, the student's record is flagged as confidential in RaiderNet and Banner. - Refer parents who are PIE participants to the appropriate MT One Stop enrollment counselor if they have questions regarding their student's progress.
+If a student has opted out of releasing directory information, then directory information is also confidential and should not be released.
+In such a case, the student's record is flagged as confidential in PipelineMT and Banner. - o In general you should never release any information, including directory information to a third party.
+Any requests for directory information should be sent to the Registrar's Office.